sobhardwaj/loopback-next/docs/spikes/2020-04-how-to-migrate-lb3-components.md

 1. Expected component module layout and exports.
 How to structure the extension code to receive user-provided configuration & target app instance.
 What are the instructions for adding a LB4 component to a LB4 app.

-   TODOs for the migration guide based on @raymondfeng comments:

-   - Describe what a LB3 component can contribute to the application when it's mounted.
-   - Maybe a diagram would help if it shows the handshake between an application and a component as well as typical artifacts exported from a component.
-   - To some extent, a LB3 application asks its components to extend/patch the app.
-In contrast, a LB4 application imports bindings (representing the component's contribution to the app) from its components.

 2. A context shared by all parts of the application, allowing different layers to store and retrieve values like "the current user".
 In LB3, we have